cog-isa/htm-rl/log.md

   - they're exactly the same if you rescale avg N
 - interesting results I got when each activation is considered as k independent activations (even though there're not independent)
   - therefore in U term calculation the total number of experiments is additionaly multiplied by $k$
-  - results are steadily noticeably better than UCB1.
+  - results are steadily better than UCB1.
 I assume it's because of much less optimistic U
   - I think this approach is mistaken, still very interesting outcome
   - I think its advantage is in faster convergence.
 Which could be too fast and crude for richer bandit reward distributions